rwwiv/.dotfiles/README.md

 ## Getting Started

-*This project is meant to be used primarily on MacOS, though some Linux interoperability should exist.*

 ### Prerequisites

-This app assumes you have cloned this repo to `$HOME/.dotfiles`
+The init script assumes you have cloned this repo to `$HOME/.dotfiles`

-If you haven't done so, things make break.
+If you haven't done so, things might break.
 So you know, do that.

-### Pre-install (required)
+### Pre-install (optional)

 - Export gpg key from old machine
- - Export ssh keys from old machine
+- Export ssh config & keys from old machine

 ### Install

 - Run `./init.sh`
-   - The script will ping at points for user input
+  - Note: the script will ping at points for user input

-### Post-install (optional)
- - Set up sync in vscode
- - Log in to Chrome
- - Log in to Bear
- - Install/set default nvm version
- - Install/set default pyenv version